drewfranklinaustin/proxmox-in-chrome-os/README.md

 next change dhcp to static

-next hit ctrl x then y the enter
+next hit ctrl x then y then enter